ordina-jworks/ordina-jworks.github.io/_posts/2017-12-30-Gauge-automated-testing.md

 However, if you would want to test whether a user can sign in after having signed up, you should do so in one test.
 That immediately solves our problem and we are safe to use the parallel execution!

-## Configuration
+## Environments and configuration
-There's actually one more thing we need to setup before we can run our specs, the configuration.
 The config files are located under `env/default`.
 You should have three files in that folder: `default.properties`, `java.properties` and `user.properties`.
-The main thing we need to change is the `APP_URL` in the user properties file.
+In the [example by Gauge](https://github.com/getgauge-examples/java-maven-selenium){:target="_blank"}, they have an `APP_URL` parameter in that last file.
+I recommend using that approach as well, you can get parameters in your Java code using `System.getenv("APP_URL")`.

-It's possible to create different configurations by simply duplicating the default folder and renaming it to something else.
+It's possible to create different environments by simply creating a new folder and add the configuration files that you want to change there.
-If you need a different configuration for you CI-tool, you can create a folder namen `ci`.
+If you need a different configuration for you CI-tool, you can create a folder named `ci`.
-When running the specs, you can pass an argument stating for which environment.
+When running the specs, you can pass an argument stating the environment.

-`mvn gauge:execute -Denv=ci"`
+`mvn gauge:execute -Denv="ci"`

+Environments can also be used to run gauge with another browser like in the [example by Gauge](https://github.com/getgauge-examples/java-maven-selenium){:target="_blank"}.
+Create a folder named `firefox` for example and add a file called `browser.properties`.
+In that file you add `browser = FIREFOX`.
+When you then run the tests with the `firefox` environment, it will use FireFox as a browser instead.
+(This only works if you have your project setup like in the example, the [Driver](https://github.com/getgauge-examples/java-maven-selenium/tree/master/src/test/java/utils/driver){:target="_blank"} and [DriverFactory](https://github.com/getgauge-examples/java-maven-selenium/tree/master/src/test/java/utils/driver){:target="_blank"} file are required here.)

 ## Report
-To get HTML reports, the plugin has to be installed first: `gauge install html-report`.
+To get a HTML report, the plugin has to be installed first: `gauge install html-report`.
 That's about it!
 After running the specs, a nice HTML report will be outputted to the `/reports` folder.
 It shows which tests succeeded and which failed with some additional graphs.